venkjs/venk/README.md

 ```

 ### **Initializing A Web Server**
-Typespring framework allows you to create web api and handle web requests easily.
+Venk framework allows you to create web api and handle web requests easily.
 The first step is creating a main file that has a main class as shown below.

 ```javascript